 Celebrate fall with Urban Alchemy’s Pumpkin Spice Latte…

 Pumpkins are great, but sometimes you like to try other fall flavors, too.
-When you’re in that kind of mood, you can’t go wrong with The Fall Guy at Division Brewing, a delicious autumn lager with spicy notes of cinnamon and nutmeg.
+When you’re in that kind of mood, you can’t go wrong with The Fall Guy at Legal Draft Beer Company, a delicious autumn lager with spicy notes of cinnamon and nutmeg.